Home

 They offer bus tours of the outdoor planes... a nice way to get around if you have mobility problems or if it's just too hot.
 Bus tours are about $6.00 in addition to the museum admission.

 You can spend several hours wandering through their collection if you're up to it.
 Be sure to bring a hat, sunscreen and water.
 You can always buy water there.
-There's a great grill for lunches and ice cream to cool you off.
+There's a great restaurant for lunches and ice cream to cool you off.

 The Pima Air Museum is open daily (though it is sometimes closed for special events.)